leannejdong/leannejdong.github.i/_pages/about.md

 * Automate system of equations

-* Generic numerical algorithms for  solving  nonlinear system of equations
+* Generic solver for Nonlinear Networks

 **Theorectical and Interpretable Machine Learning**